 The construction of buildings and monuments is a practice as old as civilization itself.
 Construction on the Great Pyramids at Giza started in 2584 BCE, when a social class of a “master builders” oversaw every aspect of construction, from design to execution.
 It wasn’t until the 19th century that construction became too technical for master builders, necessitating the division of the process among three types of people: architects, engineers, and contractors.
 With this divide also came the need for legal documentation of construction projects.
 This is most likely the time period when what we now know as Requests for Information (RFIs) came into being.

-The Navigant Construction Forum (NCF) published an essay on the impact that RFIs have on the construction industry worldwide.
+The Navigant Construction Forum (NCF) published an essay on the impact that RFIs have in the construction industry worldwide.
 They looked at data from 1,362 projects that started between 2001 and 2012.
+What they found was that RFI costs were on the rise.
 Key findings of their study included: